EDUCBA Logo

 Straight line Method:

 • Step 1: Asset’s Cost: This is the cost of the fixed asset.
-This includes actual asset’s preparation cost, set up cost, taxes, shipping, etc.
+This includes actual asset preparation costs, set-up costs, taxes, shipping, etc.

-• Step 2: Salvage Value: After useful lives of an asset, how much reduction has happened in a fixed asset is called salvage value or breakup value or scrap value or residual value.
-That is, a company may decide to sell an asset in a reduced price post useful life of it.
+• Step 2: Salvage Value: After the useful lives of an asset, how much reduction has happened in a fixed asset is called salvage value, breakup value, scrap value, or residual value.
+That is, a company may decide to sell an asset at a reduced price post useful life of it.

-• Step 3: Useful Life Span: The time duration for which the particular asset is considered to be productive.
-Post that, it is considered no cost-effective or operational.
+• Step 3: Useful Life Span: The duration for which the particular asset is considered productive.
+Post that, it is considered not cost-effective or operational.

 • Step 4: After having all the values in hand, we can apply the values in the below formula to get the depreciation amount.